 It's the middle of nowhere with a little bit of everything, including teepees and conestoga wagons

-Capitol Reef National Park in central Southern Utah holds onto towering monoliths, striated cliff faces, clever hoodoos, looping land bridges and the largest monocline in North America.
-(A monocline is a warp in the earth's crust.)
-It's got big and small, high and low, green and red, and it’s been home to Paleoindians, the Fremont Native American culture, outlaws and Mormons.
+Capitol Reef National Park in central southern Utah holds onto towering monoliths, striated cliff faces, clever hoodoos, looping land bridges and the largest monocline in North America.
+(A monocline is a warp in the Earth's crust.)
+It's got big and small, high and low, green and red, and it’s been home to Paleoindians, the Fremont Native American culture, outlaws and pioneers.

 5. Drive the Scenic Burr Trail and Waterpocket Fold